neXenio/Seamless-Authentication-Demo/README.md

 If you only care about the closest authenticator, use the `getClosestAuthenticator()` method.

 Keep in mind that you always need to have an active subscription to the `detect()` method for these methods to work.

+### Distance Estimation

+Each detected `SeamlessAuthenticator` instance has an `AuthenticatorDistanceProvider` that you can get by using `seamlessAuthenticator.getDistanceProvider()`.
+It can be used to get the current distance between the `SeamlessAuthenticator` and the `SeamlessAuthenticatorDetector` (`distanceProvider.getDistance()`) as well as to subscribe to distance updates (`distanceProvider.getDistances()`).

+You can overwrite the default provider with a custom implementation (e.g. if you have an indoor positioning system) using `seamlessAuthenticator.setDistanceProvider(distanceProvider)`.

+### Initiate an Authentication

+To initiate an authentication, you need to provide an `AuthenticationProperties` object.
+This object contains details about the current user and device.

+#### Anticipation

+Before actually initiating the authentication, you should use `seamlessAuthenticator.anticipateAuthentication(authenticationProperties)`.
+This will prepare the authentication as far as possible by already exchanging the data required for the authentication with the authenticator.
+Although this is not required, it will reduce the time needed for authenticating and thus improve the user experience.

+#### Authentication

+In order to authenticate, use `seamlessAuthenticator.authenticate(authenticationProperties)`.
+The returned `Completable` will complete when the authentication succeeded, or emit an error otherwise.